CSCfi/csc-user-guide/docs/apps/matlab.md

 ```bash
 >> c = parcluster
 ```
-The first time you submit a job to Puhti, the system will prompt whether to use your CSC password or a ssh-key pair for authentication on the computing server.
+The first time you submit a job to Puhti-rhel7, the system will prompt whether to use your CSC password or a ssh-key pair for authentication on the computing server.
 By answering 'No', the CSC's username and password will be asked.
 If you choose to use a ssh-key pair instead, the location of the key file will be asked next.
 The key will be stored by MPS, so that it will not be asked at a later time.

-Use the `batch` command to submit a batch jobs to Puhti.
+Use the `batch` command to submit a batch jobs to Puhti-rhel7.
 The command will return a job object which is used to access the output of the submitted job.
 See an example on below and [MATLAB documentation](http://se.mathworks.com/help/distcomp/batch.html) for more help about `batch`.
 You can, for example, submit a simple job to test the functionality of the MPS.

 ```bash
 >> j = batch(c, @pwd, 1, {}, 'CurrentFolder', '.', 'AutoAddClientPath', false)